ando-khachatryan/replicators-reproducers/README.md

 It is best to start with the Fig.4acdf.nb file, which contains detailed comments.

 Figure 2 is in the python folder, along with the simulator we used for the runs.
+A notebook demonstating how to run the simulations for Figure 2 will be added later.